HaxeFoundation/HaxeManual/content/05-expression.md

 ##### Since Haxe 4.1

-Even if an instance of `haxe.Exception` is thrown again, it still preserves all the original information including the stack.
+Even if an instance of `haxe.Exception` is thrown again, it still preserves all the original information, including the stack.
 ```haxe
 import haxe.Exception;